 King's visits to Milwaukee left permanent mark

-In his lifetime, Dr. Martin Luther King was known for his splendid oratorical abilities and, especially, his remarkable speeches about racism, equality and other issues vital to the civil rights movement.
-Many of these orations have, rightfully, become famous and oft-quoted.
+In his lifetime, Dr. Martin Luther King was known for his splendid oratorical abilities and, especially, his remarkable landmark speeches about racism, segregation, equality and other issues key issues of the civil rights movement.
+His words have become etched into the American psyche.

 He encouraged people to erase two myths: "Only time can solve the problems of racial integration" and "Civil rights legislation is not important."